huqianghui/spring-cloud/Exercise tutorial.md

 Because the gateway will take as the Resource Server, so we need to add rest related beans to calling remote authorizaiton service.

-> **Tips**: you copy it from the Exercise #2 completion project `./gateway/src/main/java/com/seattle/msready/gateway/config/ResourceServerConfig.java`
+> **Tips**: you can copy it from the Exercise #2 completion project `./gateway/src/main/java/com/seattle/msready/gateway/config/ResourceServerConfig.java`

 <details>
 <summary><font>source code</font></summary>